Applicable Grant Period............………. Sep-2022 to Aug-2023

 * Letters of Inquiry and, upon invitation, proposals may be submitted at any time.
 These will be reviewed by staff and acknowledged as received.
-However, proposals are accumulated for formal Board presentation and consideration once per year.
+However, proposals are accumulated for formal Board presentation and consideration twice per year - at our primary review in June, and for interim requests in March.

 In the case of an immediate educational need request which warrants or requires immediate consideration, emergency requests may be submitted at any time and will be given prompt attention.